XClose

 In [25]:

-%%writefile greetings_repo/greetings/test/test_greeter.py
+%%writefile greetings_repo/tests/test_greeter.py

 import os